 Thieves risked their own lives when they climbed pylons to steal live overhead power lines near Bardowie - causing a power cut in Milngavie.

-About 60 properties in Milngavie and the surrounding area lost their power supply for several hours on Friday, April 4 after criminals stripped away sections of cable from the electricity network.
+About 60 properties in Milngavie and the surrounding area lost their power supply for several hours last Friday after criminals stripped away sections of cable from the electricity network.

 Scottish Power contacted customers in the G62 area to tell them their supply would not be restored until 5pm because the damage to power lines was more extensive than they had originally thought.